Best restaurants in Paris

 What should I order?
 Flash-steamed Roumégous oysters with lettuce broth.

 The bright décor at Caillebotte is bistro-inspired, with touches of Scandinavia; think open kitchen and pale wood.
 Its hearty dishes are thoughtful and surprising, without being disconcerting.
-Vegetables are from the family garden and the wines are a personal, beautiful selection.
+Vegetables are from the family garden and there’s an exquisite, personal wine selection.

 Who’s it for?
 Barbecue junkies.